Shooting For All with STS

 Target Shooting is a sport that anyone is able to take part in and succeed at the highest level with shooting a core element of the Commonwealth Games, Olympics and Paralympics.
 At Scottish Target Shooting we are continually monitoring information on our members, coaches and facilities to check for opportunities to make shooting more inclusive.

-Scottish Target Shooting achieved the Preliminary Level of the Equality Standard in January 2017 and will be working towards the Intermediate Level over the next 3 years.
-Our Equality Policy can be found in our Business Strategies and further down the page is our Equality Action Plan outlining how we intend to identify and then support increasing diversity within the sport.
+Scottish Target Shooting achieved the Preliminary Level of the Equality Standard in January 2017.
+Our Equality Policy can be found in our Business Strategies document on the STS Policies page and further down the page is our Equality Action Plan outlining how we intend to identify and then support increasing diversity within the sport.

 Our Equality Strategy